manjotkaurr31/databricks01/README.md

-# 🌍 Earthquakes Worldwide
-## End-to-End Job Orchestrated Data Pipeline on Databricks
+# End-to-End Job Orchestrated Data Pipeline on Databricks

 A fully automated, end-to-end data engineering pipeline that ingests real-time earthquake data from the USGS API, processes it through a Medallion Architecture (Bronze → Silver → Gold), and serves it to a live Databricks Dashboard.